epalzeolithe/DisPro/readme.md

 ## Rationale
 The idea for this project came from [go-dispatch-proxy](https://github.com/extremecoders-re/go-dispatch-proxy) which is written in [Go](https://en.wikipedia.org/wiki/Go_(programming_language)).
-I needed something advanced, portable, stable and light, preferably a single binary without polluting the entire drive and without random issues.
+I needed something advanced, secure, stable, portable and light, preferably a single binary that is independent by location without polluting the entire drive and without security or stability issues.

 ## Installation
 No installation required.
-Grab the latest binary for your platform from the [releases](https://github.com/SirSAC/DisPro/releases/tag/v1.0.0) and rename it `DisPro.bin` then start speeding up your internet connection.
+Just grab the latest binary for your platform from the [releases](https://github.com/SirSAC/DisPro/releases/tag/v1.0.0) and rename it `DisPro.bin` then start speeding up your internet connection.

 ## Usage
 For [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) use in front of binary name.